tulip/node-red-tulip-api/README.md

 - **HTTP Options**:
   - **Enable Connection Keep-Alive**: Whether to set `keepAlive=true` for the http agent.
 Note that this sets the keep-alive behaviour of the HTTP agent, which is different than setting the 'Connection': 'Keep-Alive' HTTP header.
   - **Keep-Alive Initial Delay (ms)**: Sets the `keepAliveMsecs` of the http agent.
 Only relevant is keep-alive is enabled.
+- **Output**: Whether to retain all properties of the input message in the output message or clear them.
+If retaining input properties, input message properties that conflict with a property set by this node (ex: `msg.response`) then the input message property will be overwritten.
 - **Attribute Source**: What source to use for the attribute value.
 For example, if set to `msg.payload`, the attribute will be sent the value of `msg.payload`; if set to a hardcoded string, the attribute will be sent the hardcoded string, etc. Supported sources are:
   - properties of `msg`, `flows`, or `global`
   - strings